Masatomi Ikeda: Biography

 During the height of his aikido career was the 30 year anniversary of the ACSA which was celebrated with a major international seminar in Basel from the June 5 to 7, 1999.
 On this gigantic event, shihan from many European countries conducted trainings and demonstrations.

 In order to teach and practice Aikikai Aikido more efficiently and effectively, he developed a didactic system called Sanshinkai Aikido (三心会合気道).
 It consists of three pilars of which aikido is the main one.
 The additional two are, what he called, genkikai (a collection of health exercises) and the hojo no kata.
-As all pilats use the same principles, they support each other, making it an integral system.
+As all pilars use the same principles, they support each other, making it an integral system.

 In spring 2003, Ikeda had to abruptly stop all his activities as aikidoka due to a stroke.
 He then returned to Japan.

 Teachers

 The following persons were his most influential teachers in alphabetical order: